 What makes them best is their passion for ocean and diving.
 My diving instructors were awesome and I had great fun learning and completing my Advanced Open Water course.
 So I definitely give them a thumbs up and totally recommend them.

 Scuba diving Sites in Pondicherry

-The most famous diving site in Pondicherry is the Aravind’s Wall, but it does have other diving sites worth mentioning about.
+The most famous diving site in Pondicherry is Aravind’s Wall, but it does have other diving sites worth mentioning.

 The maximum depth of the site is 18 metres and is a boat dive.
 The site has four corners tied with ropes diagonally.
 The four sites are named as:

 - Temple 1, which is the original reef.

 - Temple 2

 - Parking Lot – This is super cool as there is a truck, a car and many bikes that are submerged underwater.
 This is definitely a great spot for pictures.

 - Beer Garden – There are concrete boulders with beer bottles stuck.
 It is thrilling to watch fishes peep out of these empty beer bottles.

 When there is clear visibility, the dive site is a delight when viewed from 5 metres.